 - MAYONNAISE: we prefer Hellmann's Real Mayonnaise or Duke's Real Mayonnaise.
 Do not use Miracle Whip.

-- HARD BOILED EGGS: finely chopped
+- HARD BOILED EGGS: large or extra large eggs, hard boiled and finely chopped

 - YELLOW MUSTARD: traditional yellow mustard works best